Snowflake-Labs/terraform-provider-snowflake/README.md

 If you need help, try the [discussions area](https://github.com/Snowflake-Labs/terraform-provider-snowflake/discussions) of this repo.
 We also use this forum to discuss new features and changes to the provider.

-**Note**: If you are an enterprise customer, please file a support ticket with your Snowflake account representative.
-We prioritize support tickets over GitHub issues.
+**Note**: If you are an enterprise customer, please contact your Snowflake account representative.
+We prioritize support over GitHub issues.
 Also it helps us with allocating additional engineering resources to supporting the provider.

 ## Install